 Clinicians can select diagnoses on a chart note, or add a new diagnosis to a patient’s Problem List.
 Read the sections below to learn how to configure how diagnoses are recorded.

 Diagnoses In PCC EHR

 PCC EHR chart notes, problem lists, and allergy lists use the SNOMED-CT standard to describe patient diagnoses.
-When a physician records a diagnosis in a chart, they search from a customizable “Favorites” list, a subset of the SNOMED-CT list or the full SNOMED-CT list.
+When a physician records a diagnosis in a chart, they search from a customizable “Favorites” list, which is a subset of the full SNOMED-CT list.
+They can also search the full SNOMED-CT list.
 PCC’s answer memory and other features help clinicians quickly select the correct diagnoses.

 SNOMED-CT diagnoses allow physicians to create detailed, precise descriptions of a patient’s condition.
-Additionally, when you use SNOMED terms you meet requirements for PCMH, and Meaningful Use Stage 2 (and the ARRA incentive program).
+Additionally, when you use SNOMED terms you meet requirements for PCMH, the EHR Medicaid Incentive Program, and related incentive measures.

 Use the Diagnosis Configuration tool to customize the searchable lists of diagnoses for different components in PCC EHR.
 You can also review and configure your SNOMED favorites and choose from alternate descriptions.